NarjesBessghaier/NarjesBessghaier.github.io/_publications/OpenStackConfig.md

 ---
 title: "What Constitutes the Deployment and Run-time Configuration System?
-An Empirical Study on OpenStack Projects (Just Accepted)"
+An Empirical Study on OpenStack Projects"
 collection: publications
 date: July 2023
 venue: ACM Transactions on Software Engineering and Methodology